Scholar: Lisa Maletsky

 With regards to experimental methodology, there is a total of six experimental sessions utilizing exposures composed of three conditions: (A) accurate, (B) inaccurate low, and (C) inaccurate high.
 There are two participants working cooperatively on mathematical and memory tasks towards a cumulative goal (points).
 In the inaccurate low condition every correct response will earn participants points - anywhere from one to five points, and in the inaccurate high condition every correct response will earn participants point - ranging from thirty to thirty five points.

-Graduated With Baccalaureate Degree: May 2011
+Earned Baccalaureate Degree: Spring 2011